 At Mariposa School of Global Education, we believe that a child's education begins at home and that it is only through a strong partnership between home and school that we can meet the educational needs of our students.
 We foster this relationship through regular parent participation and a small campus community where most everyone is a familiar face.
 We hope our website will give you all the information that you need as a current or prospective parent, as well as show you who we are.
 I look forward to meeting you at one of our many community events.

 The Las Virgenes Unified School District is widely recognized for excellence.
-Mariposa Elementary School of Global Education was created to expand and enhance what the District offers.
+Mariposa School of Global Education was created to expand and enhance what the District offers.

 The vision for the educational model of Mariposa is driven by both current and seminal research which purports the need for a variety of instructional strategies and approaches to meet the diverse needs of students and satisfactorily prepare them to participate effectively in the 21st century global market.
 We integrate a Waldorf-inspired curriculum with themes of world studies and environmental education.
 Children learn through hands-on projects, arts-integration, regular hikes, and so much more!

-Currently, our student population consists of about 350 kindergarten through seventh grade students with room to grow.
+Currently, our student population consists of about 370 kindergarten through eighth grade students with room to grow.
 School tours are held monthly beginning in the Winter and you can also join us for our festivals and most other school-sponsored events.

 Mariposa Elementary School offers the following distinguishing components: